ChangboBro/QMC5883-3-Axis-magnetic-Sensor-micropython/README.md

 # QMC5883-3-Axis-magnetic-Sensor-micropython
-A simple micropython library (class) to drive QMC5883 (a 3-Axis magnetic Sensor or digital compass), interrut (optional), automatically chosing measurement range for good resolution(optional).
+A simple micropython library (class) to drive QMC5883 (a 3-Axis magnetic Sensor or digital compass), interrut (optional for QMC5883L, QMC5883P don't support interrupt), automatically chosing measurement range for good resolution(optional).

 the output is a list [x,y,z] of the intensity of magnetic field in 3 axises.